Madge Skelly-Hakanson - Pioneer in Speech Pathology

-One of the remarkable personalities to call Bratenahl home was Madge Skelly Hakanson the wife of long-time resident, Richard Hakanson.
-Dr. Skelly’s accomplishments stand out even in Bratenahl where excellence in achievement is commonplace.
+One of the remarkable personalities to call Bratenahl home was Madge Skelly Hakanson, the wife of long-time resident Richard Hakanson.
+Dr. Skelly’s accomplishments stand out even in Bratenahl, where excellence in achievement is commonplace.

 Dr. Skelly, a full-blooded Iroquois Indian, was born in Hazlewood, Pennsylvania, in 1902.
 She spent her entire life in the communications field of one form or another.
 A child of the theatre; both parents, as well as her grandparents and uncles, were professional performers.

-As a child, Dr. Skelly learned Indian Hand Talk from her grandparents who were scouts for the Union Army during the Civil War.
+As a child, Dr. Skelly learned Indian Hand Talk from her grandparents, who were scouts for the Union Army during the Civil War.
 Indian Hand Talk is a silent method of communication that was most effective in backstage theatre life.

-Dr. Skelly earned honors in high school and won a scholarship to Seaton Hill College in Greensburg, Pennsylvania where she earned a Bachelor of Arts degree.
+Dr. Skelly earned honors in high school and won a scholarship to Seaton Hill College in Greensburg, Pennsylvania, where she earned a Bachelor of Arts degree.
 It was at Seaton Hill that she first met Richard Hakanson, through their mutual love of the theatre.

 Madge went on to a career as a professional actress, director, and writer.
-She worked for KDKA radio in Pittsburgh, writing three shows per week, serving also as actress, director, and sound effects technician.
+She worked for KDKA radio in Pittsburgh, writing three shows per week, also serving as actress, director, and sound effects technician.
 She also wrote a column for a local newspaper.

 Her first employment with her new degree was two part-time jobs.
 One was with the Shriner Hospital in St. Louis and the other working with veterans.
 After eighteen months, she began working full time as chief of a department with twelve people under her.

 Indian Hand Talk originated centuries ago when nomadic tribes traveled in small bands.
-Most of these bands had their own language, but when they encountered each other along their journeys they were able to help each other survive by indicating the location of food, water, shelter, and the presence of danger.
+Most of these bands had their language, but when they encountered each other along their journeys, they were able to help each other survive by indicating the location of food, water, shelter, and the presence of danger.
 Because Indian hand Talk involves theatrical movement, the entire spectrum of human emotion and feeling can be communicated.

 Harvard and Radcliffe had received an endowment grant to preserve the biographies of 40 outstanding women.
 Dr. Skelly’s biography is among them.
-Her list of accomplishments, awards and honors is so long as to be redundant and ranges from the Federal Medal of Honor from President Richard Nixon to a plaque dedicating a theater in Manistee, Michigan.
+Her list of accomplishments, awards, and honors is so long as to be redundant and ranges from the Federal Medal of Honor from President Richard Nixon to a plaque dedicating a theater in Manistee, Michigan.

 Dr. Skelly’s presence in Bratenahl is part of a love story every bit as dramatic as the rest of her life.
 After the death of Richard Hakanson’s first wife, he attempted to find his old friend, Madge Skelly, through her college alumni association.
 He was successful and went to see her in St. Louis.
-“I open the door and there stood Richard.
+“I open the door, and there stood Richard.
 It was though forty years fell away,” said Dr. Skelly.
 They were married several weeks later.